Google Tag:

 • Drain on employee productivity

-Because cyber attacks will continue to rise, cybersecurity insurance has become increasingly appealing to small and large enterprises.
+Because cyber attacks will continue to rise, cybersecurity insurance has become increasingly appealing to both small and large enterprises.
 With more and more people turning to insurers for help, the pressure is on.
 In this blog, we will discuss the true cost of cybercrime and explain how insurers and their clients can effectively navigate this perilous landscape.

 How Much Does Cybercrime Cost the Global Economy Each Year?